Nmurphy4415/content-ops-starter/content/pages/index.md

     text: |+
       *   Initial assessment and goal-setting session

-      *   Customized workout and nutrition plans available
+      *   Customized workout plans and tracking

-      *   Regular check-ins and adjustments
+      *   Unlimited contact with Coach Nate

       *   Lifting form analysis and technique corrections

       *   Nutritional guidance tailored to your goals

+      *   All self-contained in one simple to use app at no extra cost to you

     actions: []
     media: